practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ## 7. Logging from a catch clause

 **💁‍♂️ What is it about:** You catch an error somewhere deep in the code (not on the route level), then call logger.error to make this error observable.
-Feels simple and necessary
+Seems simple and necessary

 ```javascript
 try{